Complete rules

 The following changes take place immediately after the First Conquest and take effect before the next player moves:

 1. The Conquering and Conquered Armies are joined in an Unstable Alliance.
-The player that has achieved the First Conquest is called the First Ally (as well as
+The player that has achieved the First Conquest is called the First Conqueror and the other

 2. Either a Princess or a Prince (whichever was not chosen in the Assembly) is placed on an empty square by the First Ally within her Kingdom.
 In the very unlikely event of an empty